iloughman/HackerNewsProject/README.md

 **Notes and Potential Improvements**

-All implementations dynamically update the score, time, and comments, displayed with each article.
+All implementations dynamically update the score, time, and comments displayed about each article.
 D3 and React will update the order of the articles, which shifts frequently (oddly enough, Hacker News itself does not make this update without a page refresh).

 For the d3 and jQuery projects, Angular was used for convenience and modularity.
 There are several improvements that can be made:
   - The helper functions should be moved into a factory.